 Before contacting Technical Support, please take the following steps.
-Also, note that as a motherboard manufacturer, we do not sell directly to end users, so it is best to first check with your distributor or reseller for troubleshooting services.
+Also, note that as a motherboard manufacturer, we do not sell directly to end-users, so it is best to first check with your distributor or reseller for troubleshooting services.
 They should know of any possible problem(s) with the specific system configuration that was sold to you.

-- Please review the 'Troubleshooting Procedures' and 'Frequently Asked Questions' (FAQs) sections in this chapter or see the FAQs on our website before contacting Technical Support. - BIOS upgrades can be downloaded from our website.
-Note: Not all BIOS can be flashed.
-Availability of BIOS upgrading is dependent on the boot block modification codes. - 3.
-If you still cannot resolve the problem, include the following information when contacting us for technical support: - Motherboard model and PCB revision number - BIOS release date/version (this can be seen on the initial display when your system first boots up) - System configuration
+- Please review the 'Troubleshooting Procedures' and 'Frequently Asked Questions' (FAQs) sections in this chapter or see the FAQs on our website before contacting Technical Support. - 2.
+BIOS upgrades can be downloaded from our website.
+Note: Not all BIOS can be flashed depending on the modifications to the boot block code. - 3.
+If you still cannot resolve the problem, include the following information when contacting us for technical support: - Motherboard model and PCB revision number - BIOS release date/version (this can be seen on the initial display when your system first boots up) - · System configuration